Tax measures: Corporate Income Tax

 The government will make the group contribution system more attractive, flexible and administratively simpler, by allowing both direct and indirect shareholdings, no longer excluding new companies, and allowing dividend received deduction (DRD) on profits arising from a group contribution.

-These changes will take effect on 1 January 2025, coinciding with the entry into force of the law, in order to avoid “the coexistence of two different systems based on early adjustments to an almost new system.”
-The harmonisation to the 40% rate will take effect from the 2027 tax year.
+These changes will coincide with the entry into force of the law on 1 January 2025 in order to prevent ‘the coexistence of two different systems based on early adjustments to a quasi-new system’.
+The harmonization of the 40% rate will take effect from the 2027 tax year.

 If certain conditions are met, meal vouchers are exempt from personal income tax on the part of the beneficiary and the employer's contribution of EUR 2 per cheque is tax deductible.